CodeItQuick/CodeItQuick.github.io/_posts/2023-11-18-My-Journey-Through-TDD.md

 # Collaboration Phase (8.5 -> 10 Years)

 Here, I had new colleagues to challenge my ideas.
-They had informed opinions on testing, and we disagree on several topics.
+They had informed opinions on testing, and we disagreed on several topics.
 Where I am at on a variety of testing topics:

 1. Acceptance Tests: E2E/Acceptance tests have a place in their part of the testing pyramid.
 I get requirements, and assurance my software works.
 Just be careful how many I write.